On transverse $R$-covered minimal foliations: Group invariant collections of monotone graphs

 \section{Group invariant collections of monotone graphs}

-In this section we assume that $\cF_1$ and $\cF_2$ are two minimal $\rrrr$-covered foliations in a closed 3-manifold $M$.
-Moreover, we assume that both $\cF_1$ and $\cF_2$ are Anosov foliations, and correspond to skew $\rrrr$-covered Anosov flows (equivalently, we assume that $\pi_1(M)$ is not solvable).
-We further assume as before that $\cF_1$ and $\cF_2$ are and transversally orientable, and $\cG$ is orientable (this assumption will be discussed in \S~\ref{s.lastone}).
+In this section, as in the previous section, we assume that $\cF_1$ and $\cF_2$ are two minimal $\rrrr$-covered foliations, such that the actions of $\pi_1(M)$ on the leaf spaces $\cL_1$, $\cL_2$ are conjugated.
+But in this section we also assume the following: \ 1) $M$ is a (closed) 3-manifold, \ 2) Both $\cF_1$ and $\cF_2$ are Anosov foliations, and correspond to skew $\rrrr$-covered Anosov flows (equivalently, we assume that $\pi_1(M)$ is not solvable), \ 3) $\cF_1$ and $\cF_2$ are and transversally orientable, and $\cG$ is orientable (this assumption will be discussed in \S~\ref{s.lastone}).